Dr Vincent Caudrelier

 Research interests

 I am interested in the area of Mathematical Physics known as integrable systems.
-They appear in all sorts of areas: classical and quantum mechanics, classical and quantum field theory, statistical mechanics, and in various forms: models over discrete, semi-discrete or continuous spacetime.
+They appear in all sorts of areas: classical and quantum mechanics, classical and quantum field theory, statistical mechanics, and in various forms: models over discrete or continuous spacetime.
 They share common features that are encapsulated in rich and important mathematical structures like Poisson-Lie groups, for classical integrable (field) theories and quantum groups, for quantum integrable (field) theories.
 The most famous equation related to these structures is the Yang-Baxter equation (classical or quantum).

 Professional memberships